-- Focus on meeting academic needs of students; - Leave decision-making with classroom teachers or teaching teams if possible.
-If not possible, staff directly affected by a Shared Leadership Team decision should be involved in discussion before the decision is made; - Consider how decisions impact students and staff; - Promote professional staff development in the program, build collegial relationships and foster a professional climate.
+- a.
+Focus on meeting academic needs of students; - b.
+Leave decision-making with classroom teachers or teaching teams if possible.
+If not possible, staff directly affected by a Shared Leadership Team decision should be involved in discussion before the decision is made unless it conflicts with agreed upon Adult Education Program procedures;

+- c.
+Consider how decisions impact students and staff; - d.
+Promote professional staff development in the program, build collegial relationships and foster a professional climate.